 - What are the general benefits of stretching?

 - Stretching helps improve flexibility, posture, and mental clarity.
 It increases blood circulation, which enhances nutrient and oxygen delivery to muscles and organs, including the brain.
+Regular stretching also reduces muscle tension, promotes better balance, and may even contribute to improved cardiovascular health when practiced consistently.

 - How does stretching impact muscle tension?